-Do you have a stash of baseball cards that you collected as a kid?
-Are you looking to acquire a signed uniform or photograph from your current favorite player?
+Do you have a stash of football cards that you collected as a kid?
+Are you looking to acquire a signed uniform or photograph from your current favourite player?
 These days, collecting sports memorabilia can be a fun and exciting hobby—and a potentially lucrative investment as well.
 Even if you’re just accumulating items for sentimental reasons, consider these tips as you expand your valuable sports memorabilia collection:

-Make sure it’s the real thing.
+1. Make sure it’s the real thing

 Most homeowner's policies will cover some of your valuables—up to a certain amount.
 But if you have (or are building) a more extensive collection, you may want to consider purchasing a Valuable Articles policy from an insurance company, like Chubb, who can provide the protection you need to replace a lost, stolen, or damaged item.

-Verify that it has a secondary market.
+3. Verify that it has a secondary market

 Not every piece of sports memorabilia is worth insuring.
 If it has a secondary market, it’s probably worth some money, and therefore worth protecting.